deshartman/AgentPay/README.md

 NOTE: This is completely optional and will function without this config.

 1. Add a "Javascript website" Source Connector in Segment
-2. Copy the Write Key under settings and set VUE_APP_SEGMENT_WRITEKEY in the client side .env file.
+2. Copy the Write Key under settings and set VITE__SEGMENT_WRITEKEY in the client side .env file.
 3. To stop logging, simply remove the key

 Events will now be logged to Segment and can be processed.